 (MUSLIMS in the MIDDLE EAST, 1700 to 1837 – continued)

-In the early 1820s, Mahmud II, Ottoman sultan since 1808, was fighting a rebellion by his Greek subjects – what became known as the Greek War of Independence.
-The Greeks slaughtered some 30,000 Turks and Turks retaliated by massacring Greeks in Constantinople (Istanbul).
-Fath Ali Shah tried to take advantage of the Greek rebellion, but without success.
-He and Mahmud were bitter rivals – a Sunni Muslim sultan against a Shia Muslim shah – both of them called zill-ullah (shadow of God).
+In the early 1820s, Mahmud II, Ottoman sultan since 1808, was fighting the rebellion of his Greek subjects.
+In Iran, Fath Ali Shah tried to take advantage of the rebellion.
+He and Mahmud were bitter rivals – a Sunni Muslim sultan against a Shia Muslim shah – both of them called Zillullah (shadow of God).
 The Battle of Erzurum followed, in 1821, in what today is eastern Turkey.
 The Ottomans had 50,000 soldiers and Iran had 30,000, but the Iranians are reported as having undergone modernizations drawn from Europe.
 Iranians won the battle, but they gained nothing from the war.
-In 1823 Fath Ali Shah was obliged to withdraw from the war in 1823, signing a treaty with the Ottoman sultan that involved no changes of territory.
+In 1823 Fath Ali Shah was obliged to withdraw from the war, signing a treaty with the Ottoman sultan that involved no changes of territory.

-British trade with Turkey had risen over past decades, and the British were concerned about stability and unilateral Russian advances southward against Turkey.
-The new tsar in 1826, Nicholas I, was also interested in stability in Turkey and interested in cooperating with Mahmud.
-He was an Orthodox Christian, as were the Greeks, but his support for his brother Orthodox Christians was ambivalent.
+British trade with Turkey had increased over past decades, as it had with Iran.
+The British were concerned about stability and Russian advances southward against Turkey.
+Russia's new tsar in 1826, Nicholas, was also interested in stability in Turkey and interested in cooperating with Mahmud.
+He was an Orthodox Christian as were the Greeks, but his support for his brother Christians was ambivalent.
 He viewed Ottoman rule over the Greeks as legitimate and the Greek revolt as a violation of the conservative order that he wanted to preserve in Europe as well as in Turkey.
 Mahmud, on the other hand, was hostile and afraid of the Russians and closed the strait of Bosporus (alongside Constantinople) to Russian ships.

-Defeated militarily, Mahmud continued with reforms, for the sake of military power, until his death in 1839.
+Defeated militarily, Mahmud continued reforms for the sake of military power, until his death in 1839.
 His military needed officers with some education, and so he initiated reforms in education and sent some young men for schooling in Europe.
-For the sake of those wounded in battle, his education program included the creation of medical doctors.
-And Mahmud moved against the independent powers of feudalistic landholders and semi-autonomous governors.
-He succeeded in Mesopotamia, but he was less than successful regarding Egypt.
+For the sake of those wounded in battle his education program included the creation of medical doctors.
+His reforms included an effort to reduce the power of feudalistic landholders and semi-autonomous governors.
+He succeeded in Mesopotamia, but he was less than successful in Egypt.